 A diminutive musical genius who became a global comedy star, his blend of slapstick vulnerability and piano virtuosity was entirely his own.

-Dudley Moore's talent seemed almost physically improbable, packed into a small frame that became part of his comic persona.
-He first emerged from Oxford as a brilliantly gifted jazz pianist and composer, a foundation often overshadowed by his fame.
-In the 1960s, he helped ignite the British satire revolution as part of the seminal stage review 'Beyond the Fringe,' then formed a legendary partnership with Peter Cook.
-Their sketches, like the hilariously dim 'Derek and Clive,' defined a generation's humor.
-Hollywood transformed him into an unlikely leading man in films like '10' and 'Arthur,' where his Chaplinesque charm and vulnerability won an Oscar nomination and made him a box-office sensation.
-Behind the clowning, however, was a serious artist whose musicality informed every perfectly timed stumble and wistful glance.
+Dudley Moore earned an Oscar nomination for his leading role in 'Arthur,' where his Chaplinesque charm and vulnerability made him a box-office sensation.
+He first emerged from Oxford as a jazz pianist and composer.
+In the 1960s, he ignited the British satire revolution as part of 'Beyond the Fringe,' then formed a partnership with Peter Cook, creating sketches like 'Derek and Clive.'
+Hollywood transformed him into an unlikely leading man in films like '10.'
+Born in 1935 and dying in 2002, the English actor, comedian, and musician's musicality informed every perfectly timed stumble and wistful glance.

 1928–1945